Superconductivity from Doping Symmetric Mass Generation Insulators: Application to La$_3$Ni$_2$O$_7$ under Pressure: Discussions

 \subsection{Hubbard Interaction and Strong Correlation Effects}

 In our minimal model, we ignored the on-site Hubbard interaction among $d$-orbital electrons.
 Including the Hubbard interaction would amplify the electron correlation effects, manifesting as intralayer antiferromagnetic Heisenberg interaction through the superexchange mechanism.
 This promotes antiferromagnetic (AFM) fluctuations within each layer, potentially leading to long-range AFM order or intralayer $d$-wave SC, reminiscent of the physics in cuprates.
-Generally, these SSB-ordered phases could compete with the interlayer SC, leading to alternative phases.
+Generally, these SSB-ordered phases could compete with the interlayer SC, leading to alternative phases \cite{Bohrdt2021E2107.08043, Bohrdt2022S2108.04118, Hirthe2023M2203.10027, Lu2023I2307.14965}.

 However, analyses \cite{Lu2023I2307.14965, Oh2023T2307.15706} indicated that, for both $d_{z^2}$ and $d_{x^2-y^2}$ electrons, the intralayer AFM coupling is weaker than the interlayer coupling.
 Within this parameter regime, intralayer AFM correlations actually facilitate the interlayer pairing for superconductivity.
 Studies \cite{Chen2018T1808.06173, Zhang2022P2212.06170} on a two-leg ladder $t$-$J$ model with both intra- and inter-chain Heisenberg interactions reveal that, upon hole doping, the system develops SC quasi-long-range order with inter-chain spin-singlet pairing.
 The mobility of a single hole on a short-range AFM-correlated chain is hindered due to the phase string effect \cite{Sheng1996P, Weng1997Pcond-mat/9612040, Weng2011S1105.3027}, which refers to a $\dsZ_2$ Berry phase accumulated when the hole exchanges with specific background spins.
 This destructive interference effect reduces hole mobility and acts against superconductivity.
 However, because of the $\dsZ_2$ nature of the phase string effect, it is canceled if two holes across the chains are paired and move together.
 This results in the promotion of inter-chain pairing by the short-range AFM correlation along the chain.
-We anticipate that similar physics may be applicable to the bilayer square lattice as well.
+Such kinetic-energy-driven pairing mechanism has been studied in the bilayer square lattice very recently \cite{Zhang2023S2309.05726}, indicating an enhanced interlayer spin-singlet pairing from the phase string effect in the presence of Hubbard interaction.